 Traditional Greek Baklava is made with walnuts.
 Turkish Baklava is made with pistachio nuts.

-Ingredients For Baklava Recipe
+Baklava Recipe Ingredients

-How To Make Baklava From Scratch
+How To Make Baklava From Scratch?

-- Preheat the oven
+- Prep: Preheat the oven to 325ºF

 - Bake: Bake until golden brown.